 When starting your memoir business, you need to set goals from the start.
 Working hard is not sufficient for business growth.
 Like most entrepreneurs, people who are launching a memoir business are sometimes prone to working harder and not necessarily smarter.
 One smart strategy to use to grow is to set goals for specific time periods: the year, the month, the week, the day.
 A company needs these goals to focus on if it is to grow.

 Set Goals for Your Memoir Business

-3. What conditions would like to have in your work?
+3. What conditions would you like to have in place for your memoir work?
 Like the income goals, these have to be broken down into “need” and “would be nice.”
-“Need” could include moving away from the corner of the family room into an office, while nice might include having your own photocopier—but valuations can differ and you might find that a photocopier is an essential need.
-Don’t forget to include time off in your goals.
+“Need” could include moving away from the corner of the family room into an office, while nice might include having your own photocopier—but your evaluation of “necessary” and “nice” can be different, and in your situation, you might find that a photocopier is an essential need.

-Add to these four, your other goals and work attentively towards them.
+Add to these four, your other goals, and work attentively towards them.
 You will be successful over time.

 What other goals would you add to these as you launch your memoir business?
 Share them in the comments below!